fboaventura/dckr-mrtg/README.md

 Once the instance is running, all you have to do is open a web browser and point it to `http://localhost:8080`

 ## ChangeLog

+### v2.4.0 - 2022.08.26

+- Enabled multi-arch building and images at [Docker Hub]
+- Released the Docker `latest` tag to follow the releases
+- Bumped Alpine version

+### v2.3.2 - 2022.08.25

+- Added `/etc/localtime` to docker example (@michaelkrieger)
+- Added the option to allow use of _Path Prefix_ (@michaelkrieger)
+- Updated Alpine version

 ### v2.3.1 - 2021.09.03